sakeven/Selected/README.md

 # Features
 A Mac tool that allows various operations on selected text.

-When you select text with the mouse or through the keyboard (cmd+A, cmd+shift+arrow keys), the Selected toolbar will automatically pop up, allowing quick text operations such as copying, translating, searching, querying GPT, reading text aloud, opening links, keyboard operations, executing commands, etc. It also supports custom extensions.
+When you select text with the mouse or through the keyboard (cmd+A, cmd+shift+arrow keys), the Selected toolbar will automatically pop up, allowing quick text operations such as copying, translating, searching, querying GPT, reading text aloud, opening links, keyboard operations, executing commands, calculating expression or sharing the text, etc. It also supports custom extensions.

 <img src="DocImages/tool.png" alt="image-20240421174659528" width="400" />